Velmurugan256/neuroforge1/README.md

-# NeuroForge
+# NeuroCore

-**NeuroForge** is an intelligent document management and analysis platform that leverages AI-powered RAG (Retrieval-Augmented Generation) technology to help organizations efficiently manage, process, and extract insights from their documents.
+**NeuroCore** is an intelligent document management and analysis platform that leverages AI-powered RAG (Retrieval-Augmented Generation) technology to help organizations efficiently manage, process, and extract insights from their documents.

-## 🚀 What NeuroForge Does
+## 🚀 What NeuroCore Does

 ### 📁 Smart Document Management
 - **File Explorer**: Intuitive file and folder management with realistic inline editing